HiroshiAdaniya/git_notes/merge_conflicts.md

 	* git pull --rebase origin branchname

 <p>2) Once that is completed you'll be returned a message detailing the conflicts.
-You'll need to resolve them with a mergetool</p>
+You'll need to resolve them with a mergetool, then add and commit them</p>

 	* git mergetool
+	* git add .
+		OR
+	* git add filenames
+	* git commit -m 'message'

 <p>3) Once you've manually resolved the issues, next you'll need to continue...</p>